We aim to optimise health and quality of life through cutting-edge research that delivers impactful precision health solutions.

 Precision Health offers the promise of moving from a 'one-size-fits-all' approach to more effective, personalised solutions to improve the health and well-being of an individual.

-Joining the Centre as a HDR student will see you embed in a thriving research culture with supervision from researchers with proven track records.
+Joining the Centre as a Higher Degree by Research (HDR) student will see you embed in a thriving research culture with supervision from researchers with proven track records.

 We welcome opportunities to collaborate with research, government, clinical and industry partners.